epinio/docs/docs/howtos/operations/aws_iam_integration.md

 EKS is the Elastic Kubernetes Service.

 For increased security you can attach the policy to the Epinio pod ServiceAccount.
-You also need to create a specific ServiceAccount that to bind to the staging job with the `server.stagingServiceAccountName` value.
+You also need to create a specific ServiceAccount that you bind to the staging job with the `server.stagingServiceAccountName` value.

 To use AWS IAM roles for service accounts, an IAM OIDC provider must exist for your cluster's OIDC issuer URL.